celestiaorg/celestia-app/docs/architecture/ADR-002-universal-share-encoding.md

 ### Negative

-This proposal reduces the number of bytes a message share can use for data by one byte.
+This proposal reduces the number of bytes a share can use for data by one byte.

 ### Neutral

-If 127 versions is larger than required, the share format spec can be updated (in a subsequent version) to reserve fewer bits for the version in order to use some bits for other purposes.
+If 127 versions is larger than required, the share format can be updated (in a subsequent version) to reserve fewer bits for the version in order to use some bits for other purposes.

-If 127 versions is smaller than required, the share format spec can be updated (in a subsequent version) to occupy multiple bytes for the version.
+If 127 versions is smaller than required, the share format can be updated (in a subsequent version) to occupy multiple bytes for the version.
 For example if the 7 bits are `1111111` then read an additional byte.

 ## References